 Why not try up-scaling all the glass bottles you have leftover after your garden party or BBQ?
 By simply slotting solar powered fairy lights through the neck of a nice wine or spirit bottle you have an instant unique lamp to decorate your garden with.
 Our tip is to source the most colourful or interestingly shaped bottles, to make this look even more eye-catching.

 However, if you want to enjoy the view of your autumn garden without facing the colder weather and darker nights, perhaps consider investing in one of our Garden Rooms, which are insulated to allow all-year-round use.

 Many of our buildings can be lined and insulated - this is just one of the many options you have available for your garden building.
 If you would like to discuss these options, or you have any questions, you can call us on

-If you’re in the area why not visit us one of our National Show Centres?
+If you’re in the area why not visit us at one of our National Show Centres?
 Here you can experience our luxury bespoke service first-hand.
-We have over 25 different size and style Garden Buildings on display for you to view at your leisure.
+We have over 25 different sizes and styles of Garden Buildings on display for you to view at your leisure.